From 1 Sep 2024 employers in NSW need to provide Crystalline Silica Awareness training if:

 Equip your team with essential knowledge on silica safety with our comprehensive, SafeWork NSW approved Silica Awareness training.
 This course delves into the health risks associated with exposure to respirable crystalline silica (RCS), including silicosis symptoms, and provides crucial information on identifying materials that contain crystalline silica.

-Participants will learn how to interpret safety data sheets and manufacturer information, understand workplace exposure standards, and implement effective control measures.
+Participants will learn how to interpret Safety Data Sheets and manufacturer’s information, understand workplace exposure standards, and implement effective control measures.

 Which job roles benefit from attending Silica Awareness training?